fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1d.md

 }
 ```

 Using functions that return functions is not required to achieve this functionality.
-Let's return the _setToValue_ function that is responsible for updating state, into a normal function:
+Let's return the _setToValue_ function which is responsible for updating state into a normal function:

 ```js
 const App = () => {